Spavinaw, Oklahoma: Geography

+Spavinaw is in northeastern Mayes County, on the north side of Spavinaw Creek about 4 mi upstream from its confluence with the Neosho River in Lake Hudson.
+State Highways 20 and 82 pass through the town as Main Street.
+The combined highways lead southwest 13 mi to Salina.
+They split 1 mi north of town, with Highway 20 leading east 15 mi to Jay and Highway 82 leading north 4 mi to Langley.

-According to the United States Census Bureau, the town has a total area of 0.4 sqmi, all land.
-The town is also host to Lake Spavinaw, the main water supplier of The City of Tulsa.
+According to the U.S. Census Bureau, the town has a total area of 0.4 sqmi, all land.
+The Spavinaw Dam, forming Lake Spavinaw, the main water supplier of the city of Tulsa, is directly east of the town limits.
+Tulsa is 50 mi west of the town.

+Climate

 Demographics

-At the 2010 census Spavinaw had a population of 437.
+At the 2010 census, Spavinaw had a population of 437.
 The racial and ethnic composition of the population was 59.3% non-Hispanic, white 27.9%, non-Hispanic Native American 2.1%, Hispanic Native American, 9.2% reporting two or more races and 4.3% Hispanic or Latino of any race.